Clémentine: Overview

 Clémentine is the daughter of a famous French pilot and war hero Alex Dumat, who raised her alone with her brother Petit Boy.
-After she lost the use of her legs in an airplane accident, she travels the world with her family to find a cure that will allow her to walk again.
+After she loses the use of her legs in an airplane accident, she travels the world with her family to find a cure that will allow her to walk again.
 Meanwhile, in her nightly dreams, she can walk and her cat Hélice (French for "propeller") can talk and fly with the help of a helicopter-like apparatus on its head.
 Clementine leads a battle against the demon Malmoth, with the guidance of her guardian angel Héméra, travelling in a magical blue sphere.
 Occasionally, in these travels through fantasy and time, she meets famous fictional characters such as Pinocchio, Aladdin and Oliver Twist.
 She also frequently meets historic characters, especially aviation pioneers such as Charles Lindbergh, and Kateri Tekakwitha.

 The series creator, Bruno-René Huchez, based the main plot on his own personal childhood memories.
 When he was young, he fell very sick and was confined to a bed, and his mother used to tell him all sort of fairy tales to cheer him up.
 Those events, decades later, would become the basis of the show's main plot.

 Popularity

 The series is considered as a cult classic in Europe (especially in Turkey, where it seems to be much more popular than it is in its home country France).

 Between 1990 and 1995, it was translated to Arabic in Lebanon, as well as English, Chinese, Turkish and Latin-American Spanish.
-It is also a classic worldwide, as it is quite well known in China, and Latin America.
+It is also a classic worldwide, as it is quite well known in China and Latin America.
+The series also has its fans in the Czech Republic, where it was broadcast in 1995 on the television station Premiéra TV.

 Clementine is barely remembered in the U.S., where the series was never broadcast as it is, but was converted into 2 compilation films by Celebrity Home Entertainment (under their "Just For Kids" imprint), entitled (without the accent mark):